erenatas/charybdis-wireless-3x6/README.md

 1. Install screw inserts: [BastardKB Docs](http://docs.bastardkb.com/bg_cnano/04screw_inserts.html)
 1. Solder diodes: [BastardKB Docs](http://docs.bastardkb.com/bg_cnano/05diodes.html)
 1. Solder PMW3610 to sensor board
     - There is a single orientation to solder it, I don't think you will have any issues in this step.
 I would recommend to take out the sensor cap while doing any soldering to prevent touching it via solder iron.
-There is also kapton tape on the sensor, before starting to use it I would recommend to take them out.
+There is also kapon tape on the sensor, before starting to use it I would recommend to take them out.
 1. Solder power switch to nice!nano holder
 1. Solder button
 1. Solder JST female plug